b-lemke98/InSituPy-1/docs/source/index.md

 :align: center
 ```

-InSituPy is a Python package designed to facilitate the analysis of single-cell spatial transcriptomics data.
-With InSituPy, you can easily load, visualize, and analyze the data, enabling and simplifying the comprehensive exploration of spatial gene expression patterns within tissue sections and across multiple samples.
+InSituPy is a Python package for the analysis of single-cell spatial transcriptomics data.
+With InSituPy, you can read, visualize, and analyze the spatially resolved gene expression within one dataset but also across different datasets.
+Further, it provides a general structure for organizing multiple datasets and its corresponding metadata.

 Currently the analysis is focused on data from the [_Xenium In Situ_](https://www.10xgenomics.com/platforms/xenium) methodology but a broader range of reading functions will be implemented in the future.

 ```{eval-rst}